Want to play PC VR content on your Oculus Quest or Oculus Quest 2? Here’s everything you need and how to do it.

 Virtual Desktop Setup

-So that’s how you can play PC VR content on the Oculus Quest and Oculus Quest 2.
+So those are your options for playing PC VR content on the Oculus Quest and Oculus Quest 2.
 Got any questions?
 Leave them in the comments below.